chithra-bhat/udacity-sql/project1-deforestation/data/README.md

 2. The `forest_area` and `land_area` tables join on both `country_code` **AND** `year`.
 3. The `regions` table joins these based on only `country_code`.

-4. In the ‘forestation’ View, include the following:
+4. In the `forestation` View, include the following:
    - All of the columns of the origin tables.
    - A new column that provides the percent of the land area that is designated as forest.